PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 }
 ```
 The ´senderFeedbackUrl´ specifies, where the Certificate Provider expects the feedback of the Certificate Consumer.
-The expected value **MUST** be a concrete path to the version 1 dataspace protocol endpoint (as specified in the example above),
+The expected value **MUST** be a concrete path to the version 1 dataspace protocol endpoint,
 where a data offer for an asset of type cx-taxo:CCMAPI **MUST** be available for the Certificate Consumer.

 >**Push header `senderFeedbackUrl` explanation**: